theletterjwithadot/Ultimate-Config-for-L4D2/README.md

 ## Backing up current config
 1. Go to your Left 4 Dead 2 installation directory `.../Steam/steamapps/common/Left 4 Dead 2/left4dead2/`
 2. Right-click `cfg` folder and click `Send to >> Compressed (zipped) folder`
-3. This will be your backup in the event that you would like to revert back to your original settings
+3. This will be your backup in the event that you would like to revert to your original settings
-   - Simply delete `cfg` folder and extract the zipped `cfg` folder
+   -  Simply delete existing `cfg` folder and extract the zipped `cfg` folder back to the directory stated in point 1 and launch your game to revert back to previous settings

 ## Instructions
  1. **Read through each config file to understand what is happening**